ALASdoo/alasdoo_com_v2/content/english/articles/what-is-the-key-to-finding-the-ultimate-match-between-a-job-candidate-and-a-company.md

 Employer branding is also closely linked to recruitment.
 We understand the importance of employer branding and have made it a top priority in our recruitment and retention strategies.

-{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/employer-branding-infographic.png" alt="colorful circle diagram with 4 company practices employer branding is crucial for: recruitment strategy (recognising talent, values-fit, culture-contribution, onboarding), social media (creating positive image, communicating values and vision, brand's voice), retainment methods (learning opportunities, support in professional growth, regular feedback, improvements in organization), company culture (mission, vision, values, people)." >}}

 One of the ways we have built our employer brand is by clearly communicating our values and vision to our employees and potential candidates.
 It was achieved by being transparent about what it's like to work at Alas and sharing this information as a part of our marketing strategy.

 Likewise, the company understands and values employees’ goals.
 We regularly seek feedback from our employees and use that feedback to make improvements in the workplace.
 Open communication enables us to gain valuable insights, discover creative solutions, and pursue our goals together.

-## Our “values fit and culture contribution” hiring approach
+## Our “values fit" and "culture contribution” hiring approach

 A team with shared values is a team that can work together effectively and efficiently, and move mountains.